 Madeleine has been painting since she was twelve years old.
 “When I was young, I wanted to be able to paint like Zoltan Szabo,” she says.

 Marla Gamble has been a self–employed professional artist for nearly 50 years.
 “I decided I would be an artist in fifth grade, but when I helped a classmate complete a Picasso–inspired art project which won her the first prize, I was committed to being a professional artist,” she says.

 9th Annual Art 4 Shelter

 Wednesday, May 15, 2019

 - Location: Machine Shop | 300 2nd St SE, Mpls

-- Click here to purchase First Look Luncheon tickets.
+- Click here to purchase tickets to the First Look Luncheon.

 Art 4 Shelter is a fun, high profile, and inspiring benefit art sale brings together hundreds of artists and collectors for a special evening of music, wine, conversation, and art buying!

 As an acclaimed fine art photographer, Annette’s work is influenced predominately by photography, both analogue and digital, and also by other media such as painting.
 Themes in her art include Wabi-sabi, longing, and currently the concept of women as goddesses.